Mary Ann Brown Patten: Arrival in San Francisco and return northeast

 When Neptune's Car arrived at San Francisco Harbor Mary Patten rejected an offer to wait for a pilot to navigate the clipper ship into port, and instead took the helm herself.
 Despite all of Neptune's Car's tribulations, the clipper ship still arrived in San Francisco second, beating the Intrepid.
 The ship's insurers, recognizing that Mary Patten had saved them thousands of dollars, rewarded her with one thousand dollars in February 1857.
 In a letter responding to the gift, she said that she performed "only the plain duty of a wife."

 Joshua Patten survived the journey back to New York on the steamer George Law and safely returned to Boston with his wife.
 There on March 10, less than a month after arriving in port, Mary gave birth to a son whom she named Joshua.
 Captain Patten died in July 1857.
 Mary Ann Brown Patten was given $1,399 from a fund for her relief set up by the Boston Courier.

-Mary Patten died of tuberculosis four years later on Sunday, March 17, 1861, shortly before what would have been her 24th birthday.
+Mary Patten died of tuberculosis four years later on March 17, 1861, aged 23.
 She and her husband are both buried at the Woodlawn Cemetery in Everett, Massachusetts.

 Legacy

-Mary Patten's voyage was the inspiration for a novel by Douglas Kelley titled The Captain's Wife, and the hospital at the U.S. Merchant Marine Academy in King's Point, New York, is named after her.
+Mary Patten's voyage was the inspiration for a novel by Douglas Kelley titled The Captain's Wife, and the subject of a narrative non-fiction book called The Sea Captain's Wife by Tilar J. Mazzeo.

+Patten's voyage is also the subject of the 2026 play Steady She Goes by Erica Berman from the Forward Theater Company of Madison, Wisconsin.

+The hospital at the U.S. Merchant Marine Academy in King's Point, New York, is named after her.